 Employment support: In 2019, Hull City council set up the employment hub using business rates uplift from the successful development of their Enterprise Zones.
 The council also managed to secure 3 years of funding from DWP grants (years 2 and 3 were secured following the success of the first year).
 Over 2,500 people have been supported in some way with 350 people directly securing employment.
 In addition, training and employment through the national Kickstart scheme was delivered through the employment hub infrastructure which engaged more than 150 businesses.
-The council has also linked apprenticeship and grant opportunities with the end of the Kickstart scheme a difficulty for businesses.
+The council has also linked apprenticeship and grant opportunities with the end of the Kickstart scheme as the additional cost of employment at the end of the programme often became a difficulty for businesses.
 As a result, if a Kickstart alumnus is retained at work after 3 months, the business becomes eligible for grant and apprenticeship support.